bbe2/Blog/README.md

 Timeline evidence of research growth, applied techniques, deep-dives, and achievements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-mid Aug -   goal: going to build own target models
+mid Aug -   goal: going to build production models of different sorts in AWS-Sagemaker
-            Amazon(AWS) have targeted going to get my own production models running in AWS - sagemaker
-            I want to have a personal video drones that go around with you taking video
+            Aspiration: I want to have a personal video drones that go around with you taking video
             not sure how to parse video to small start\stop sections but hope to figure out with Alexa
             ---------
             really like the Data Science lab builder position at https://www.codecademy.com/about